xdep/BlackNET/README.md

 ## About BlackNET
 Free advanced and modern Windows botnet with a nice and secure PHP panel buit using VB.NET.

-this botnet controller comes with alot of features and the most secure panel for free
+this botnet controller comes with a lot of features and the most secure panel for free

 Developed By: Black.Hacker

 ## What You Can Do
  1. Upload File
- 2. DDOS Attack [ TCP,UDP,ARME,Slowloris ]
+ 2. DDOS Attack [ TCP,UDP,ARME,Slowloris, HTTPGet, POSTHttp, Bandwidth Flood ]
    - Start DDOS
    - Stop DDOS
  3. Open Webpage [Visiable, Hidden]